caomincan/CFSLockFreeRBTree/README.md

 [Variables in input file]
 Assign tasks (jobs) for single-thread simulator:
 	$ vi in_single.txt
-Assign tasks (jobs) for multi-thread simulator:
+Assign tasks (jobs) for multi-threaded simulator:
 	$ vi in.txt